Skip to Content

 With a range of water sports available, from snorkeling and scuba diving to jet-skiing and parasailing, visitors of all ages can enjoy the water activities on offer.

-Some of the most popular beaches in Aqaba are: South Beach, Tala Bay Beach, Coral Beach, Al Raha Beach and of course the Berenice Beach Club.
+Some of the most popular beaches in Aqaba are South Beach, Tala Bay Beach, Coral Beach, Al Raha Beach, and, of course, the Berenice Beach Club.

 Don’t forget to indulge in the local cuisine, like freshly grilled fish and succulent kebabs, to complete your beach experience.